ovimihai/redis-ru101-course-notes/Week-5.md

       return nil
     end
 """
-# Pythoon will register the script and keep in the calable stats the sha code
+# Pythoon will register the script and keep in the callable stats the sha code
 stats = redis.register_script(stats_script)
 # now the script will be actually ran
 total = stats(["hits:homepage", "hits:loginpage"], ["sum"])